Skip to content

 Your data rights

-Data Subject Access Request (DSAR): how to ask what a company holds on you
+Data subject access request (DSAR): How to ask what a company holds about you

 A plain-language guide to the right that lets you ask any organisation for a copy of the personal data it holds about you — and how to use it yourself.